You can use email securely and still remain compliant with HIPAA. Here are seven tips for securely using email in a HIPAA-compliant organization.

 Your policy should define which email addresses and devices should be used to send PHI, what information should never be sent via email (e.g., mental health and substance abuse info), and who they are allowed to email (patients, other providers, etc.).

 3) Have a privacy statement at the end of HIPAA compliant emails.

 A privacy statement should be automatically appended to the end of every outgoing email.
 Your statement reminds recipients that email is inherently insecure, states that the email is privileged and confidential, and tells the recipient who to contact if they are not the right person.
 Speak with your email / IT provider – they should be able to set this up for you.

 4) Say yes to Business Associate Agreements.

 HIPAA Business Associate Agreements are required under HIPAA.
 Don’t use an email provider who refuses to sign HIPAA Business Associate agreements for your medical practice.
-Paid Google and Office365 services will sign such an agreement.
+Paid Google and Office365 services will sign such an agreement, as part of making them HIPAA compliant email.
 Free services like free Gmail, Yahoo Mail, Hotmail/Outlook.com won’t.

 5) Say no to any company that won’t sign a BAA.

 Companies will give you all sorts of reasons as to why they won’t sign a Business Associate agreement.
 Here are a few that we’ve heard: